Pulau-Komodo/parse_interval/README.md

 * `minutes` can also be written as `minute`, `mins`, `min` or `m`
 * `seconds` can also be written as `second`, `secs`, `sec` or `s`

 A `-` can be inserted before any number to subtract all the units that follow it.
 Another `-` will make the following units additive again (as if subtracting from the previous subtraction).
 For example, "1d - 10m 30s" describes an interval 10.5 minutes short of a day.
-"1d - 10m -30s" describes an interval 9.5 minutes short of a day.
+"1d - 10m - 30s" describes an interval 9.5 minutes short of a day.
 Intervals can be negative as a whole, resulting in a negative `Duration`.

-Because years and months vary in their actual duration, a `DateTime<Utc>` can be // TO-DO: finish sentence
+Because years and months vary in their actual duration, to process them, some date needs to be chosen as a starting point.
+A `DateTime<Utc>` can be supplied for this purpose, or the library can use the current system time.
+It is also an option to just not handle years and months at all.